hmcts/et-slack-alerts/README.md

 ## Overview

 This is a timer-trigger based Azure Function App written in Python to monitor an Azure-based application for any given event (in our case, we focused on exceptions).
-If events have occurred, send alerts to a given slack channel.
+If events have occurred, it will send alerts to a given slack channel.

 It was deliberately designed to be easily reusable and extendable by other teams.